essentialjs/EssentialJS/README.md

 ## Building Essential and Essentials

-Make sure that you have NodeJS/npm installed and install the build tools `npm install jake uglify-js`.

-    ./node_modules/.bin/jake
+First prepare for development

+    npm install

+Once you have the needed modules the source can be built with

+    grunt build

 This will build plain and minified versions.

+The default grunt target will host a development web server.

 ## Building demo apps